blinktrade/BlinkTradeJS/README.md

 # Usage

-All SDK supports either promises and callbacks, if a callback is provided as the last argument, it will be called as `callback(error, result)`, otherwise it will just return the original promise, we also provide event emitters that you can use in order to get realtime updates through our websocket api, you can check the [Event Emitters section.](#event-emitters)
+All SDK supports either promises and callbacks, if a callback is provided as the last argument, it will be called as `callback(error, result)`, otherwise it will just return the original promise, we also provide event emitters that you can use to get realtime updates through our websocket api, you can check the [Event Emitters section.](#event-emitters)